tarinib/Chocolate_Bar_Ratings/README.md

 However, signing in into kaggle.com is required to be able to download the dataset.
 Hence, a copy of the dataset has been provided in the ```data``` directory.
 #### OBJECTIVE

+Using this dataset, I will try to answer these questions:

+* Is there a relationship between Cocoa percentage and Rating of chocolates?
+* Which region produces the best chocolates?
+* Does Bean type effect Rating of chocolates?
+* Where are the beans of highest rated chocolate bars grown?